-Oak wilt is caused by the fungus Ceratocystis fagacearum.
+Oak wilt is caused by the fungus Bretziella fagacearum (formerly Ceratocystis fagacearum).
 While this disease has not been observed in Vermont, oak wilt has become a major pest in parts of central and eastern United States.

 The fungus grows into and throughout the water conductive tissues (sapwood) of the host tree.
 This causes a defensive reaction in the tree, which results in further plugging of the tree’s vessels.
 The tree’s ability to uptake water is compromised, causing a wilting syndrome, and often leading to mortality.

 No species of oak is known to be immune to this vascular disease.
 Over 35 species of native and exotic oak are susceptible.

 signs and symptoms

 Red oak group

 - Wilting occurs in upper canopy and on outermost branches first, then progresses down the tree and into inner canopy.

 - Wilting leaves are often discolored along outer edges, with discoloration ranging from pale green to yellow, bronze, or brown.

 - Wilting results in heavy leaf drop of both green and discolored leaves during the summer growing season